 Output estimates are calculated from the IOS aspect of the Quarterly Business Survey (QBS).
-The IOS has a sample size of approximately 3,400, covering all private service sector businesses with 100 or more employees and a representative sample of smaller businesses.
+The IOS has a sample size of approximately 3,500, covering all private service sector businesses with 100 or more employees and a representative sample of smaller businesses.

-- Services output in NI, in real terms, increased in Quarter 4 (October December) 2018 by 0.9% and increased over the year, from Quarter 4 2017 to Quarter 4 2018, by 2.8%.
-NI output is now at the highest point over the past ten years, but is 2.3% lower than the highest point (Quarter 4 2006) since the series began.
-Services output in NI has recovered 11.7% since the lowest point (Quarter 2 2013) since the series began. - The UK IOS reported growth in output over both the quarter and year, by 0.4% and 1.9% respectively. - When the most recent four quarters are compared to the previous four quarters, both the NI and UK services sectors showed annualised growth, of 2.2% and 1.7% respectively. - The quarterly increase in NI services output has been driven solely by an increase in the Wholesale and retail trade; repair of motor vehicles and motorcycles; accommodation and food service (1.0%) sector.
-This increase was partially offset by decreases in the Business services and finance (0.3%); Transport, storage, information and communications (0.7%); and Other services (0.3%) sectors. - The annual increase in NI services output has been driven by increases in the Wholesale and retail trade; repair of motor vehicles and motorcycles; accommodation and food service (3.8%); Transport, storage, information and communications (4.7%); and Business services and finance (1.1%) sectors.
+- Services output in NI decreased in Quarter 1 (January March) 2019 by 0.4%, but increased over the year, from Quarter 1 2018 to Quarter 1 2019, by 0.7%.
+Last quarter NI output was at its highest point over the past ten years, but is now 0.4% lower and is 2.8% lower than the highest point (Quarter 4 2006) since the series began.
+Services output in NI has recovered 11.0% since the lowest point (Quarter 2 2013) since the series began. - The UK IOS reported growth in output over both the quarter and year, by 0.3% and 2.0% respectively. - When the most recent four quarters are compared to the previous four quarters, both the NI and UK services sectors showed annualised growth, of 1.9%. - The quarterly decrease in NI services output has been driven by decreases in the Wholesale and retail trade; repair of motor vehicles and motorcycles; accommodation and food service (1.0%) and the Transport, storage, information and communications (2.2%) sectors.
+These decreases were partially offset by increases in the Business services and finance (2.5%) and Other services (1.2%) sectors. - The annual increase in NI services output has been driven by increases in the Business services and finance (3.1%); Other services (2.8%); and Transport, storage, information and communications (0.1%) sectors.
+The Wholesale and retail trade; repair of motor vehicles and motorcycles; accommodation and food service sector fell by 0.1%.